 For me, some combinations I shortlisted included: “Nate Worldwide,” “Beyond the Path,” “The Mile High Explorer,” “The Emerging Explorer,” and, of course, “Travel Lemming.”

-Unfortunately, a lot of good travel blog names are already taken.
+Unfortunately, as I said at the start, a lot of good travel blog names are already taken.
 So to make sure yours are available, you need to do each of the follow steps for each of your shortlisted names:

 Do each of the above four steps for each of your travel blog name ideas.
 If a name fails any one of these tests, you need to cross it off your list.